tendenci/tendenci/INSTALL.md

 ### Search Engine Integration

-Determine if you want to set up a search engine for use with TomCat.
+Determine if you want to set up a search engine for use with your site.
 If you do, you will need to set up Xapian or similar.
 And of course you do because everyone loves global site search.
 Please see notes at the bottom of the page.

 ### Test Your Development Server